chef/chef-web-docs/chef_master/source/cookbook_versions.rst

 .. tag cookbooks_version_constraints_operators

-The following operators may be used with cookbook versions:
+The following operators may be used:

 .. list-table::
    :widths: 200 300